zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     az keyvault list -g <your-resource-group-name> --output table
     ```

 2. In the output from the previous command, copy the value from the `name` field into a text editor.
-You will use it in the next step and also for configuration of your web and API apps.
+You use it in the next step and also for configuration of your web and API apps.

     ![The value of the name property is highlighted in the output from the previous command.](media/azure-cloud-shell-az-keyvault-list.png "Azure Cloud Shell")